April 11, 2026 · By Denis N.

 Why Admin Keeps Growing (Even When You Try to Cut It)

-Here is what makes administrative time waste different from most business problems: it tends to compound quietly rather than arriving as a crisis.
+Administrative time waste differs from most business problems in one important way: it tends to compound gradually rather than arriving as a crisis.

-Research from MIT Sloan School of Management offers a clear explanation.
+A 2025 working paper from MIT Sloan researchers Vicky Chuqiao Yang and Levi Grenier, What Leads to Administrative Bloat?, offers a clear explanation.
 Administrative burden grows because organisations naturally create processes in response to problems — and have a much weaker tendency to remove those processes once the problem is solved.
 A new approval step appears after a costly mistake.
 A weekly report gets created because someone needed visibility.
 A sign-off requirement emerges after a compliance issue.
 Each of these things made sense at the time.
 The problem is that circumstances shift, and the processes don't move with them.

 What researchers describe as the "doom loop" kicks in from here.
 As administrative burden increases, it consumes the very resources — time, management attention, headspace — that would otherwise be used to identify which processes are now obsolete and remove them.
 In other words: the more administrative time waste you have, the harder it becomes to fix, because fixing it requires focused attention you no longer have.